โš—๏ธAnalytical Chemistry

 Paper Chromatography

-• Cellulose fibers act as the stationary phase, with water bound to the paper providing a polar environment
+• Cellulose fibers in the paper act as the stationary phase, with water molecules bound to the cellulose providing a polar environment.
+The mobile phase is typically an organic solvent or solvent mixture.

-• Ascending or descending development separates amino acids, sugars, and plant pigments based on polarity differences
+• Ascending or descending development separates amino acids, sugars, and plant pigments based on their relative affinity for the aqueous stationary phase vs. the organic mobile phase.

-• Ninhydrin spray visualizes amino acids as purple spots after development
+• Ninhydrin spray visualizes amino acids as purple spots (except proline, which gives a yellow spot).

 Ion Exchange Chromatography

-Compare: TLC vs. paper chromatography—both separate by differential migration, but TLC uses inorganic adsorbents (faster, more reproducible) while paper uses cellulose (cheaper, good for very polar compounds).
-TLC is preferred for monitoring reactions; paper chromatography works well for amino acid analysis.
+Compare: TLC vs. paper chromatography: both separate by differential migration, but TLC uses inorganic adsorbents (faster development, sharper spots, more reproducible RfR_f values) while paper uses cellulose (cheaper, better suited for very polar compounds like amino acids).
+TLC is preferred for monitoring organic reactions; paper chromatography works well for amino acid and sugar analysis.

 Spectroscopic Identification Methods

 Spectroscopy probes molecular structure by measuring how compounds interact with electromagnetic radiation.
-Different regions of the spectrum reveal different structural information—electronic transitions, molecular vibrations, nuclear environments.
+Different regions of the spectrum reveal different structural information: electronic transitions, molecular vibrations, and nuclear environments.

 UV-Visible Spectroscopy

-• Electronic transitions occur when molecules absorb UV-Vis light, promoting electrons to higher energy orbitals
+• Electronic transitions occur when molecules absorb UV-Vis light (roughly 200-800 nm), promoting electrons from bonding or nonbonding orbitals to antibonding orbitals.

 Infrared (IR) Spectroscopy